Reduce, reuse and repair

 Clothes and textile reuse banks

-Around Hackney, there are 90 clothing banks where you donate clothes to our partnering charities:
+Around Hackney, there are 90 clothing banks where you can donate clothes to our partnering charities:

 Map of clothes and textiles reuse banks